 All You Need To Know About Adding Google Analytics Annotations

 What are Google Analytics annotations?
 How do annotations work for Analytics?
-How do you add annotations in Universal Analytics and Google Analytics 4?
+How do you add annotations in Universal Analytics, Google Analytics 4, and Google Ads?
 Where is the option to add annotations in GA4?
-How to import the Universal annotations?
+How to import the Universal Analytics annotations?

 Google Analytics is the most effective marketing platform.
 However, to use it effectively and productively depends on how vast you are with the features available on the platform.
 Of course, the components are added to help you with your analytics.
 But not every marketer or analyst can leverage all those features, making the work appear difficult.
 This does not have to be.
 There are several tools you can use to improve your data reporting.
 One of them is the annotations tool.